Major: Computer and Information Science

 In addition to her studies in the Computer and Information Science (CIS) program, Mendez received several scholarships through the COD Foundation, including the GED Scholarship and the Danny Young Memorial Scholarship.
-These have helped with the costs associated with college, as she continues to work 40 hours a week and take care of her daughter.
+These helped with the costs associated with college, as she continued to work 40 hours a week and take care of her daughter.

 In 2017, with enough college credits completed, she applied for a new position at her company in quality assurance for the Information Services department.
 After being coached for the interview by COD’s Career Services office, Mendez was offered the job.

-“After I worked so hard taking CIS classes, I am finally seeing results,” she said.
+“After I worked so hard taking CIS classes, I was finally seeing results,” she said.
 “My new manager told me that all the classes I finished at COD played a big role in hiring me.
 I passed from being a simple machine operator to a quality assurance person.
-I will now be working with computer programmers to validate the software and training users to use the software and to resolve outstanding issues.
+I am now working with computer programmers to validate the software and training users to use the software and to resolve outstanding issues.
 I am very happy because I know this is the job of my dreams.
 I have learned so many things and I love it.”